The Gothic church dedicated to St. Anthony of Padua gives its name to the district of Sant’Antonio in Caldaro.

 The current appearance of the St. Anthony Church dates back to the 15th and 16th century.
 By the way: in the Franciscan Church in Caldaro, there is also a large image of St. Anthony around which a special legend is told.
 And how to reach the St. Anthony Church?
 It can be found in the district of Sant'Antonio in Caldaro - a parking space and a bus stop are located nearby.

-during the Holy Mass (Mondays at 8 am)
+accessible only during the Holy Mass (Mondays at 8 am)